polysemy-research/polysemy/README.md

 and nicely solves the
 [trouble with typed errors](https://www.parsonsmatt.org/2018/11/03/trouble_with_typed_errors.html).

-Concerned about type inference? `polysemy` comes with companion [`polysemy-plugin`](https://github.com/isovector/polysemy/tree/master/polysemy-plugin), which helps it perform just as well as `mtl`'s!
+Concerned about type inference? `polysemy` comes with its companion [`polysemy-plugin`](https://github.com/isovector/polysemy/tree/master/polysemy-plugin), which helps it perform just as well as `mtl`'s!
 Add `polysemy-plugin` to your `package.yaml` or `.cabal` file's `dependencies` section to use.
 Then turn it on with a pragma in your source files: